mist64/cbmbus_doc/4 Standard Serial.md

 ![](docs/cbmbus/serial-05.png =601x131)
 For the transmission of the bits, the CLK line will indicate whether the data on the DATA line is valid.
 So for the initial state, the sender pulls CLK, indicating that data is not valid.

 Since both lines are now controlled by the sender, there is no back channel for the receivers, and they cannot acklowledge any state transition.
 So from now on, everything is based on timing.
-As a part of this, the CLK line has to be pulled for at least 60 µs until it is released again in step 6.
+As a part of this, the CLK line has to be pulled for at least 60 µs until it is released again in step 6, to make sure the receiver notices the state change.

 #### 5: Sender puts data bit #0 onto the wire
 ![](docs/cbmbus/serial-06.png =601x131)